node-usb/node-usb/README.md

 These should be changed to `usb.on('detach', function(device) { ... })`.

 There is no equivalent to filter based on the vid or pid, instead you should do a check inside the callback you provide.
-The contents of the device object has also changed
+The contents of the device object has also changed.

 ## usbDetect.on('change', function(device) { ... })